Diane Warren: Career

 In 2010, Warren partnered with Avon Products as a celebrity judge for Avon Voices, Avon's global online singing talent search for women and songwriting competition for men and women.
 For the contest, Warren wrote a special anthem which was recorded by the finalists and produced by Humberto Gatica.

 Warren has been recognized six times as ASCAP Songwriter of the Year and four times as Billboard's Songwriter of the Year.

 In 2012, Warren wrote the song "Counterfeit" for Tulisa's debut solo album The Female Boss.

 Warren wrote Paloma Faith's 2014 song "Only Love Can Hurt Like This".

 Warren's success in the US has been paralleled in the UK, where she has been rated the third most successful female artist.
-Peter Reichardt, former Chairman of EMI Music Publishing UK, credited her as "the most important songwriter in the world."
+Peter Reichardt, former chairman of EMI Music Publishing UK, credited her as "the most important songwriter in the world."

 Warren is the first songwriter in the history of Billboard magazine to have seven hits, all by different artists, on the singles chart at the same time.
-Warren has had nine of her compositions hit #1 in the US Billboard Hot 100, all by different artists, and overall more than 30 of her songs have hit the US top ten.
+Warren has had nine of her compositions hit No. 1 in the US Billboard Hot 100, all by different artists, and overall 33 of her songs have hit the US top ten.
 Additionally, two of the top 13 hits in the Hot 100's 57-year history were written by her - "How Do I Live" (number four) and "Un-Break My Heart" (number 13).
-She has had even more success on the US Adult Contemporary charts, where sixteen of her songs have gone to #1, and overall more than 40 songs have hit the top ten on that chart.
-Warren has had three #1 hits in the UK and more than 20 top ten hits.
+She has had even more success on the US Adult Contemporary charts, where sixteen of her songs have gone to No. 1, and overall more than 40 songs have hit the top ten on that chart.
+Warren has had three No. 1 hits in the UK and more than 20 top ten hits.
 She has been inducted into the Songwriters Hall of Fame and received a star on the Hollywood Walk of Fame.